Projecting a Green Energy Future

 Several provisions of ARRA are spurring geothermal development, Gawell said, including:

-A three year extension of the production tax credit (PTC) making geothermal power facilities placed in service by December 31, 2013 eligible for the full credit; Extension of the 30% investment tax credit (ITC) to new geothermal energy projects and in some cases allowing developers to apply for a cash grant in lieu of the ITC; adoption of a new 30% credit for companies manufacturing renewable/geothermal power equipment; $1.6 billion in new bonding authority for Clean Renewable Energy Bonds, used to finance new renewable power projects by public power, municipal and government entities; up to $6 billion in loan guarantees for new renewable/geothermal power projects; and $400 million in new funding for DOE’s Geothermal Technologies Program to implement a wide range of R&D activity.
+A three year extension of the production tax credit (PTC) making geothermal power facilities placed in service by December 31, 2013 eligible for the full credit; Extension of the 30% investment tax credit (ITC) to new geothermal energy projects and in some cases allowing developers to apply for a cash grant in lieu of the ITC; adoption of a new 30% credit for companies manufacturing renewable/geothermal power equipment; $1.6 billion in new bonding authority for Clean Renewable Energy Bonds, used to finance new renewable power projects by public power, municipal and government entities; up to $6 billion in loan guarantees for new renewable/geothermal power projects; and $400 million in new funding for DOE’s Geothermal Technologies Program to implement a wide range of research, development, demonstration and deployment activities.